-If you have tax to pay, you must pay it by 7 February 2015.
-If you have a tax agent and a standard balance date, you may have until 7 April 2015-if this applies to you, please contact your agent.
+If you have tax to pay, you must pay it by 7 February 2016.
+If you have a tax agent and a standard balance date, you may have until 7 April 2016-if this applies to you, please contact your agent.
 You can pay earlier if you want to.

 If you haven't received a statement from us by the last day for payment, please pay the amount you've calculated.
 When you receive a statement of account showing the amounts we've calculated, check them against your figures.
-If you have any questions please contact our Non-resident Centre-see page 3.
+If you have any questions please contact us-see page 3.